 Report At-Home Test Results

-The Johnson County Department of Health and Environment is asking Johnson County, Kansas residents to voluntarily report the results (positive or negative) of their COVID-19 at-home antigen tests.
-Test results will be used to give JCDHE staff a better understanding of the spread of COVID-19 in the community.
+The Johnson County Department of Health and Environment is asking Johnson County residents to voluntarily report the results (positive or negative) of their COVID-19 at-home antigen tests.
+This information is vital to determining if spread is increasing or decreasing in the community.

-Contact tracing will NOT be conducted on any of the test results reported to JCDHE.
-Information submitted by residents will be stored in a secured database that is HIPAA protected.
+Contact tracing will not be conducted on any of the test results you report to JCDHE.
+All submitted information will be stored in a secured database that is HIPAA protected.

 FAQs for Reporting At-Home Test Results